NautilusTrader

 Base URL overrides

-It's possible to override the default base URLs for both HTTP Rest and WebSocket APIs.
-This is useful for configuring API clusters for performance reasons, or when Binance has provided you with specialized endpoints.
+Override the default base URLs for both HTTP REST and WebSocket APIs.
+This is useful for configuring API clusters or when Binance has provided specialized endpoints.

 Binance US